Finterly/nf-wgs-dsl2/README.md

 ## Directory Organization
 - `data`: suggested folder for raw fastq.gz files
-- `results`: suggested folder output
+- `results`: suggested folder for output
 - `workflows`
   - `config`
     - `Apptainer`: the file used to build nf-wgs-dsl2.sif